topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 $ cd ~/vcp/build/tcc70xx/gcc
 $ make
 ```
-This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G board.
+This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G.
-Once the code is successfully flashed and executed, you will observe a gradual LED fade-in and fade-out effect driven by PWM on GPIO A10, confirming that the PDM-based PWM output from the VCP-G board is functioning correctly.
+Once the code is successfully flashed and executed, you will observe a gradual LED fade-in and fade-out effect driven by PWM on GPIO A10, confirming that the PDM-based PWM output from the VCP-G is functioning correctly.

 **NOTE**: If you need to change the GPIO port used for PWM output, refer to the configuration in `pdm.c`.
 </br></br></br></br>

 # 7. Additional Examples
 ---
-This chapter introduces additional sensor examples using FreeRTOS on the TOPST VCP-G board.
-It provides example guides on how to use commonly used Arduino sensors with freertos on the TOPST VCP-G board, helping users effectively integrate various sensors into their projects.
+This chapter introduces additional sensor examples using FreeRTOS on the VCP-G board.
+It provides example guides on how to use commonly used Arduino sensors with freertos on the VCP-G board, helping users effectively integrate various sensors into their projects.
 </br></br></br>

 ## 7.1 Infrared (IR) Sensor (Transceiver)
 ---
-This example demonstrates how the TOPST VCP-G board controls an IR sensor and two LEDs on a breadboard.
+This example demonstrates how the VCP-G board controls an IR sensor and two LEDs on a breadboard.
 When the IR sensor detects an object (sensor value is LOW), the first LED turns on, and the second LED turns off.
 Conversely, when no object is detected (sensor value is HIGH), the second LED turns on while the first LED turns off.
 The presence or absence of an object is also printed to the serial monitor.
 </br></br>

 ### 7.1.1 Hardware Requirements
-- TOPST VCP-G Board (x1)
+- VCP-G Board (x1)
 - Breadboard (x1)
 - IR transceiver sensor (x1)
 - LED (x2: Different colors are recommended)